 Back when it was first created, a lot of the game styles and mechanics were almost unknown.
 Cel shading was in its infancy, but by using comic book panels to break up the story, XIII maximized the impact of that aesthetic.

 It also used a lot of in-game mechanics that made for some fascinating moments.
 Using people as hostages and human shields is not seen very much, even in modern games, yet it added a layer of depth to your gaming session that made XIII stand out.
 Even the use of furniture to use non-lethal force against enemies was almost unheard of at the time.
-It felt to me like you could do almost all of the game and never fire a shot if you put your mind to it.
+It felt to me like you could complete almost all of the game and never fire a shot if you put your mind to it.

-So is XIII - Remake a sequel?
+So is XIII for PS4 a sequel?

 No, this is a remix.
 The developers are taking the story from the original game and reworking almost all of it to better fit today's demanding gaming standards.
 It starts with the most obvious thing to overhaul: the graphics.
 The graphics engine is getting a massive makeover using the power of the PlayStation 4 to push the graphical fidelity forward while still maintaining that cel-shaded feel that made the original XIII stand out.

 Along with the graphical changes, some of the gameplay mechanics will be tweaked to better fit with the way modern FPS games work.
-I'm hoping we don't lose some of the more enjoyable mechanics because of these changes but I think PlayMagic will do a good job.
+I'm hoping we don't lose some of the more enjoyable mechanics because of these changes, but I think PlayMagic will do a good job.

 The studio is also remixing the sound for the new game, though I hope they don't update the dialogue.
 One of the best parts about looking back at old games is hearing the style of dialogue from that time.
 Plus, the original XIII had TV's Batman, Adam West, and anything with him in it should be preserved at all costs.

-What is XIII going to look like?
+What is XIII for PS4 going to look like?